castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ![img.png](../../screenshots/connect-cluster-3.png)

 !!! note ""
-    The agent will run in a read-only mode, providing savings suggestions without applying any actual modifications.
+    The agent will run in a read-only mode, providing savings suggestions without applying any modifications.

 ## Credential onboarding

-To unlock all the benefits and enable automatic cost optimization, CAST AI needs to have access to your cluster.
+To unlock all the benefits and enable automated cost optimization, CAST AI needs to have access to your cluster.
 The following section describes the steps required to onboard the EKS cluster on the CAST AI console.
 To make it less troublesome, we created a script that automates most of the steps.